gedonizr6/noop/crimes.md

  - verbally
   - laugh
   - critique
   - urge to achieve something dstracting in the process
   - interrupt
 - atempt to harm the victims health(or kill)
   - by consistently adjusting the victim's
    - habits
    - body states
    - environment
     - events
     - people attitudes
+- discriminating by nationality